gpoell/qmul-rbh-esp32/README.md

 </details>

 ## Application Architecture
 The application running on the ESP32 leverages the Arduino framework and design pattern.
 The [main](src/main.cpp) process starts by running a one-time setup followed by a continuous process that runs a majority of the logic for the application.
 Typical setup processes are used to assign values to global variables, initialize classes, and start class methods like activating serial communication so users can enter and display messages.
-All of the setup processes for this application are encapsulated in the [ESP Server](include/ESPServer.h) class which begins the [Serial](https://www.arduino.cc/reference/en/language/functions/communication/serial/), [I2C](https://www.arduino.cc/reference/en/language/functions/communication/wire/), and [WiFi](https://www.arduino.cc/reference/en/libraries/wifi/) communication methods along with initializing the [motor](include/L9110HMotor.h) and [tactile sensors](include/TactileSensor.h).
-The ESP Server also manages client connenctions, state variables, and determines which processes to run based on user input submitted through the GUI.
+All of the setup processes for this application are encapsulated in the [ESP Server](include/ESPServer.h) class which begins the [Serial](https://www.arduino.cc/reference/en/language/functions/communication/serial/), [I2C](https://www.arduino.cc/reference/en/language/functions/communication/wire/), and [Wi-Fi](https://www.arduino.cc/reference/en/libraries/wifi/) communication methods along with initializing the [motor](include/L9110HMotor.h) and [tactile sensors](include/TactileSensor.h).
+The ESP Server also manages client connections, state variables, and determines which processes to run based on user input submitted through the GUI.

 The ESP32 contains a dual-core processor that is used to simultaneously operate the gripper while reading data from the tactile sensors.
 Core 1 actively listens for incoming remote [client connections](https://reference.arduino.cc/reference/en/libraries/wifi/wificlient/) from the GUI and processes the client commands through the ESP Server.
 It performs various tasks such as managing client connections, calibrating the sensors, and operating the motor through its [GPIO](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/) pins.
 Core 0 is primarily used to read data from the tactile sensors using the [I2C](https://www.arduino.cc/reference/en/language/functions/communication/wire/) protocol and sending the data to the GUI so it does not block operations performed by Core 1.
 When the GUI requests to read tactile data, Core 1 enables a setting in the ESP Server which notifies Core 0 to begin reading tactile data and sending it back to the GUI through its remote client connection.